Ministry at SJB

 Dealey Library: The Library has many wonderful books to check out and is located of the Narthex, to the right of the south doors.
 The library is open on Sundays.
 Library: Darrel Ede

 Youth Formation: There are a variety of opportunities for young people ages 12 to 18.
+We have Youth meetings on the first and third Sundays of each month after the 10:15 am service.
 Contact: Julia Wight and Wilma Hansen.

 Building and Ground Ministry